crossid/developer-site/docs/pages/signup_landing.md

 ---
-id: register_landing
+id: signup_landing
-title: User Registration Completed
+title: User Signup Completed
-slug: /pages/register-landing
+slug: /pages/signup-landing
-description: User registration completed
+description: User signup completed
 ---

 ### Why I see this?

-This is the default landing page once user registration completed.
+This is the default landing page once user signup completed.

 You should change this page to your website, management control panel, etc.

-### How to change registration return-to URL
+### How to change signup return-to URL

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";